Updated September 2025--Have you considered spending 24 hours in Belfast?

 It is named after a society founded by the Irish revolutionary, Wolf Tone, whose members met in this very spot during the 1790s.

-While there are plenty of hotels in Belfast, there are some of my suggestions for more moderately-priced accommodation during your 24 hours in Belfast.
+While there are plenty of hotels in Belfast, here are some of my suggestions for more moderately-priced accommodation during your 24 hours in the city.

 The Malmaison Hotel is a boutique hotel located in Victoria Square.